-- meet the rules on your relationship with the deceased
+- you meet the rules on your relationship with the deceased

-You (or your partner) must get one of:
+You (or your partner) must get one or more of the following:

 - Income Support